steffenskov/Dapper.DDD.Repository/README.md

 - Prefixing ValueObject columns in the database (e.g. Address_Road, Address_Zipcode, Address_City)
 - Inheritance of repositories with custom interfaces
 - Cleaning up in general
+- Performance optimization of property lists (will be changed into dictionaries for O(1) lookups in the future)

 ## Installation: